dpalmer9/TouchCog/README.md

-# TouchscreenTasks
+# TouchCog

 ## Hardware Requirements
-Computer with 64-bit Windows, MacOS, or Linux Distribution (Debian, Ubuntu, Raspbian, etc.)
+Computer with 64-bit Windows, MacOS, or Linux Distribution (Debian, Ubuntu, Raspbian, etc.).
+ChromeOS Linux also supported.

-For touch input either a calibrated touchscreen system (IR, Capacitor, etc)
+For touch input, the system must utilize touchscreen technology (e.g. capacitive, IR, etc.)

 ## Software Requirements
 In order to run the scripts, you will need to have Python 3, version 3.5 or greater.